 - The main reason for learning Brazilian Portuguese was that I was convinced I will marry Kaka, a Brazilian football player (I was like 15, okay).
-I have been learning it for the past 10 years on and off, so I am not fluent in it and have never truly committed to it.
+I have been learning it for the past 10 years on and off so I am not fluent in it and have never truly committed to it.
 I would be able to communicate in Brazilian Portuguese, but I would definitely need help if I would be thrown in the middle of Rio de Janeiro right now.
 I spend one to two hours a week learning it.

 Other languages that I understand or have a basic knowledge of:

 - I was born in a city with two official languages – Slovenian and Italian.
-I have been learning Italian between the ages of 7 and 11, then we moved.
+I have been learning Italian in school between the ages of 7 and 11, then we moved.
 I was never really good at Italian and no amount of watching Rai 1 helped.
-I started learning Italian again in high school but I already knew Spanish then and Italian was just confusing me.
-Today, my only contact with the Italian language is through ASMR (more about that later) and listening to Eros Ramazzotti (his music is quite literally one of the only things that bring me back to my childhood days).
+I started learning it again in high school but I already knew Spanish by then and Italian was just confusing me.
+Today, my only contact with the language is through ASMR (more about that later) and listening to Eros Ramazzotti (his music is quite literally one of the only things that bring me back to my childhood days).
 I cannot speak it, but I understand quite a lot.

 Languages that I want to learn: